Loading

 The Pre-Flight Checklist

 Grapevine's prohibition is simple and explicit.
 It takes a human analyst hours to find the right ordinance, read the use table, and confirm what's permitted.
-RealClear AI does it before you close the browser tab.
+RealClear does it before you close the browser tab.

 Ordinance Text Extracted — Prohibition Identified